 Ability to facilitate collaboration

-With all that data being aggregated and handled by disparate security teams, it’s difficult to figure out who’s managing what?
+With all that data being aggregated and handled by disparate security teams, it’s difficult to figure out who’s managing what.
 Hence, authenticating the data and coordinating with your peers is critical.
 For instance, if an indicator is identified, security teams won’t know how to deal with it but with collaboration and threat intelligence sharing, they can understand what the indicator relates to.

-Opt for a TIP that will help you share enriched and anonymized threat intelligence, including TTPs and IOCs with your partners via a coherent hub and spoke model.
-Such a TIP will allow you to collaborate with your partners to calculate threat potency via real-time validation, scoring, and blocking of threats using machine-to-machine indicator correlation of a trusted threat data pool.
+threat intelligence platform that will help you share enriched and anonymized threat intelligence, including TTPs and IOCs with your partners via a coherent hub and spoke model.
+Such a threat intelligence platform will allow you to collaborate with your partners to calculate threat potency via real-time validation, scoring, and blocking of threats using machine-to-machine indicator correlation of a trusted threat data pool.
 In a nutshell, choose a

 Every team has a leader or external stakeholder (in the case of trusted information sharing communities) who needs to be updated and notified about the relevant security incidents or threats.
-If you are facing challenges in sharing threat information with your management, you need a robust TIP that can centralize data and provide an easy way to share it with others, saving valuable hours on gathering and collating threat information.
+If you are facing challenges in sharing threat information with your management, you need a robust threat intelligence platform that can centralize data and provide an easy way to share it with others, saving valuable hours on gathering and collating threat information.

 Potential to customize

 threat intelligence platform every time is not possible.
-However, you can choose a TIP that is customizable to your organization’s growing and changing needs.
-A customizable TIP will allow you to choose the elements you need and discard the rest.
+However, you can choose a threat intelligence platform that is customizable to your organization’s growing and changing needs.
+A customizable threat intel platform will allow you to choose the elements you need and discard the rest.
 For instance, in a modern

-Whether it’s the costs involved, customization features, integration with legacy systems, or automation and orchestration capabilities, you can have a lot going on in your head while choosing the right TIP for your organization.
+Whether it’s the costs involved, customization features, integration with legacy systems, or automation and orchestration capabilities, you can have a lot going on in your head while choosing the right threat intelligence platform for your organization.
 Don’t pin your hopes on a list of features, count on the job you want the